Divergence based Robust Estimation of the Tail Index through An Exponential Regression Model: Introduction

 \section{Introduction}

-The recent exploration in scientific technology and modern instruments expanded the scope of research in all field of life and there arise the needs of suitable analytical techniques to ensure the quality of overloaded datasets in the laboratory.
-In case of several applied sciences including economics, finance, hydrology etc., any decision obtained from statistical modeling based on those datasets leads to new innovation in the respective fields in the price of a huge cost and hence the investment has to insured beforehand carefully as much as possible against their potential adverse effects.
-Therefore, the risk managements has become very important area of research in recent era and arguably the most difficult area of it is to model the very rare but dangerous events that produce a huge risk (loss) in practice known as the ``worst-case risk".
-These events are seen to arise in analyzing unusual big claims in any insurance, studying equity risk, predicting rare natural disasters etc. These problems can not be solved using the regular normal models; the statistical framework that helps to analyze such situations is the extreme value theory.
-The extreme value models generally have a thicker tail compared to the normal models and the probabilities of rare events are modeled by non-zero tail probabilities of such heavy-tailed distributions.
-For any univariate distributions, such tail behavior is characterized by its tail index that measure, in layman's term, the thickness of the tail.
+The recent exploration in scientific technology and modern instruments have expanded the scope of research in all fields of life.
+This has increased the need for suitable analytical techniques to ensure the quality of overloaded datasets in the laboratory.
+In a variety of applied disciplines including economics, finance, hydrology etc., any decision obtained from statistical modeling based on those datasets leads to a new innovation in the respective fields at a huge cost and hence the investment has to be insured beforehand carefully to the extent possible against its potential adverse effects.
+Therefore, risk management has become a very important area of research in the recent era and arguably the most difficult area of it is to model the very rare but dangerous events that produce huge risk (loss) known in practice as the ``worst-case risk".
+These events arise in analyzing unusual big claims in insurances, studying equity risk, predicting rare natural disasters etc. These problems cannot be solved using the regular normal models; the statistical framework that helps to analyze such situations is the extreme value theory.
+The extreme value models generally have a thicker tail compared to the normal models and the probabilities of rare events are modeled by the non-zero tail probabilities of such heavy-tailed distributions.
+For any univariate distribution, such a tail behavior is characterized by its tail index that measures, in a layman's term, the thickness of the tail.